In Kino Veritās

 Compelling Substack writers share their favorite film.
 I watch it, then we sit down to unpack it: what it means to them, what it reveals, and why it resonates.

-Join this week’s guest Sirius White author of the Antidote to Magical Thinking and I on the seventh episode of In Kino Veritās — a podcast where the guest picks a film, we both watch, and discuss.
+Join this week’s guest Sirius White author of the Antidote to Magical Thinking and I on the tenth episode of In Kino Veritās — a podcast where the guest picks a film, we both watch, and discuss.

-Where you can stream The Lighthouse
+Where you can stream The Witch

 (Use your local library to get a physical copy for free)